ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - The token_type is recognized and supported by the client;
 - The TokenChallenge structure is well-formed; and
 - If the origin_info field is non-empty, the name of the origin that issued the authentication challenge is included in the list of origin names.
+Comparison of the origin name that issued the authentication challenge against elements in the origin_info list is done via exact match; case-insensitive matching as is common for comparison of DNS names does not apply.

 If validation fails, the client MUST NOT process or respond to the challenge.
 Clients MAY have further restrictions and requirements around